EasonShi0624/EasonShi0624.github.io/_pages/about.md

 # 😁 About Me
-Hi, I'm Yuchen Shi.
-Welcome to my homepage!
+Hi, I'm Yuchen Shi—thanks for stopping by!

-I'm now a rising junior in NYUSH, pursing double majors in Chemistry and Data Science.
-I'm honored to work as an undergraduate research assistant studying computational chemistry in
+I am a rising junior at NYU Shanghai pursuing double majors in Chemistry and Data Science.
+I am honored to work as an undergraduate research assistant in computational chemistry with
 <strong style="color: #4b6aa1;">
   <a href="https://wp.nyu.edu/glover/" style="color: #4b6aa1; text-decoration: none;">Professor William J. Glover's group</a>
 </strong>